-Intro to Rowing is designed for adults (over the age of 18) who have never experienced rowing on the water.
-We realize some of you exercisers out there may have rowed on a machine, the “erg”, but we can safely say that rowing on the water is a completely different (better!) experience.
+Intro to Rowing is designed for adults (over the age of 18) who have little or no experience rowing on the water.
+We realize some of you exercisers out there may have used a rowing machine, but we can safely say that rowing on the water is a completely different (better!) experience.
 You will be in a small group of people who, like you, have no idea what they’re doing, so you’ll all be in the same boat!
 Rio’s Intro to Rowing class is for adults of all ages and fitness levels, though you do need some basic fitness level (see below) and have been exercising regularly, before beginning rowing.
 Intro to Rowing is a ton of fun, and after taking it, you will want to learn more!

-Intro to Rowing is a four session class, designed to provide you with a very basic understanding of rowing.
+Intro to Rowing is a four session class, designed to provide you with a basic understanding of rowing.
 The class meets twice a week for two weeks.
-The first session is on land and gives you an overview of the sport of rowing, terminology and equipment particular to rowing on the water, and a rowing machine (called an “erg”) demonstration of the stroke, with practice on the erg or other instructional equipment.
-The second, third and fourth sessions are on the water!
-We will go out in singles, with the coach and one experienced Rio rower assisting.
+The first session is on land and gives you an overview of the sport of rowing, terminology and equipment particular to rowing on the water, and a rowing machine (rowers call it an ergometer or "erg") demonstration of the stroke, with practice on the erg or other instructional equipment.
+The second, third and fourth sessions are on the water! .

 FLOAT TEST is required prior to first session.
 Click here to get the form; "float test" is the second form in the list.
 Please email completed form to email@example.com Participants may also bring a printout of the completed Float test to the first class.
 If the completed float test is not received, the participant may not get in a boat.
 They may observe and participate on land only.
 No refund will be given if the participant does not have the completed float test.

 NOTE: City of Tempe pools (i.e. Kiwanis Recreation Center) and Lifetime Fitness Gym pools are suggestions for where to get the Float Test done.
 Call the pool to see if they can administer the test.